aTerriblySadCat/aterriblysadcat.github.io/reports/uselessdisk/uselessdisk.md

 ![HealthyBootRecord](./images/16 - Healthy MBR boot record.png)

-Above us we see a MBR at the start of the disk.
+Above us we see a non-infected, Windows 10 MBR at the start of the disk.
 Sector 0 with an offset of 0 bytes.

 ![InfectedBootRecord](./images/17 - Infected MBR boot record.png)

 And here we see the same boot record, but infected.
 The easiest way to see the change is by looking at the ASCII text to the right.
 As we can see, the boot record has been overwritten and the device can no longer boot into Windows.

+Pretty straightforward, right?
+Now, there is another manner in which devices can boot.
+Instead of BIOS booting, which just looks at the first 512 bytes of the boot disk, one can boot using UEFI.
+This works differently, and under Windows this manner of booting is tied to the GPT format, instead of MBR.

+Let's look at that now.

 ![HealthyGPTRecord](./images/18 - The EFI non-infected boot record.png)